At a Glance

 I’ve found that the provider is quick to spring into action when new servers and fresh IP addresses are the order of the day.

 Global Server Coverage

-ExpressVPN has over 1,500 servers well-distributed among 94 countries.
+NordVPN has over 5,600 servers well-distributed among 60+ countries.
 I don’t think you’ll have any issues connecting to your favorite streaming provider, no matter where your desired content is located.

-If you value your online privacy, you might want to look into moving to the British Virgin Islands.
-The country doesn’t impose any data retention requirements on VPNs, allowing ExpressVPN to follow a strict “no logs” policy.
+If you value your online privacy, you might want to look into moving to Panama, where NordVPN is located.
+The country doesn’t impose any data retention requirements on VPNs, allowing NordVPN to follow a strict “no logs” policy.